mjmammoth/databricks-scripts/halt-workspace/README.md

 :warning: :warning: :warning:
 - Only works on Unity Catalog enabled workspaces
-- Only tested on Azure Databricks Workspaces
+- Only tested on Azure Databricks workspaces

 :warning: :warning: :warning: